-For example, you may have engineering managers, directors, or scrum masters assigned to your team so they can access the team’s metrics.
+For example, you may have engineering managers, directors, or scrum masters assigned to your team to access the team’s metrics.
 You may also have QA engineers commenting on tickets and PRs, but not contributing much code.
 Since they don’t contribute code, excluding them from metrics will prevent them from distorting the metrics for the team.

 Learn more about excluding users from reports.

 When to hide users

 Users who are not part of your organization or who left your organization more than 12 months ago may be imported when you import an open source repo.
 Hidden users allows leaders to hide these users.
 Hiding users removes them from the team list and excludes those users’ data from the metrics.
 This keeps your focus on the users who are part of your organization.